treeverse/lakeFS/docs/reference/upgrade.md

 multiple database implementations.
 More information can be found [here](link-to-lakefs-on-kv-documentation).
 Users upgrading from a previous version of lakeFS must pass through the KV migration version (<TBD.X.X>) before upgrading to newer versions of lakeFS.

-> **Note:**
+> **IMPORTANT: Pre Migrate Requirements**
-> **Users using OS environment variables for database configuration must define the `connection_string` explicitly or as environment variable before proceeding with the migration.**
+> * **Users using OS environment variables for database configuration must define the `connection_string` explicitly or as environment variable before proceeding with the migration.**
->
+> * **Database storage free capacity of at least twice the amount of the currently used capacity**
-> Prior to the migration procedure it is strongly recommended to perform the following steps:
+> * It is strongly recommended to perform these additional steps:
 >   * Commit all uncommitted data on branches
 >   * Create a snapshot of your database
-{: .note }
+> * By default old database tables are not being deleted by the migration process, and should be removed manually after a successful migration.
+> To enable table drop as part of the migration, set the `database.drop_tables` configuration param to `true` {: .note }

 #### Migration Steps